VitorNascDev/Streaming/README.md

 # Project Status

 This project is currently in development.
+And the application already had the login system.

 <hr>